euc-dev/ws1-sdk-intelligence/docs/Apple/install-ios.md

 ## Generate Credentials File from Workspace ONE Intelligence Platform

-- Log into the Workspace ONE Intelligence Platform and click the Service Accounts menu.
+- Log into the Workspace ONE Intelligence Platform and click the "Service Accounts" menu.

 ![](ws1-service-accounts-button.png)

-- At the top of the page, click the Add button to add a new account.
+- At the top of the page, click the "Add" button to add a new account.

 ![](ws1-service-accounts-add-button.png)